-Peanut Butter Brownies is an easy recipe for homemade brownies that combine a fudgy brownie with peanut butter cup candy topped with a decadent homemade peanut butter buttercream frosting!
+Peanut Butter Brownies is an easy recipe for homemade brownies that combines a fudgy brownie with peanut butter cup candy topped with a decadent homemade peanut butter buttercream frosting!

-If you love brownies and you love peanut butter and you love chocolate peanut butter cup candy then hold on to your seat because these brownies are going to blow you away!
+If you love brownies and you love peanut butter and you love chocolate peanut butter cup candy then hold on to your seat because these reese cup brownies are going to blow you away!

 Rich chocolate homemade brownies studded with chunks of peanut butter cup candy are baked to perfection and topped with a creamy peanut butter buttercream frosting.